Villefor/Modak-test/README.md

 ## 🐞 To Do

-Unit & Integration Tests

-TODO: Add unit tests with Jest and React Native Testing Library.
+1. Add unit tests with Jest and React Native Testing Library.

-TODO: Create integration tests for components and hooks.
+2. Create integration tests for components and hooks.

-End-to-End Tests

-TODO: Integrate Detox for e2e testing on both iOS and Android.
+3. Integrate Detox for e2e testing on both iOS and Android.